imagej/imagej2/README.txt

-The most significant advancement for 2.0.0-alpha2 is its use of the ImgLib2 image processing library, developed at MPI-CBG by Stephan Saalfeld, Stephan Priebisch, Tobias Pietzsch and others.
+The most significant advancement for 2.0.0-alpha2 is its use of the ImgLib2 image processing library, developed at MPI-CBG by Stephan Saalfeld, Stephan Preibisch, Tobias Pietzsch and others.
 Development of ImgLib2 received a major boost at the recent Madison Fiji hackathon, and the library is now at a point where it is usable within ImageJ2.
 Use of ImgLib2 has enabled ImageJ2 to display composite color images with individual color lookup tables, similar to